What is the Canada Start-Up Visa?

 5 – Attend the medical and security verification: Undergo medical examinations, security background checks, and biometrics appointments as part of the PR application process.
 If you’re between 14 and 79 years old, you need to provide fingerprints and photos (biometrics) for every application for permanent residence you submit.

-Temporary work permit
+Temporary open work permit

 Your immediate family members, including your spouse or common-law partner and dependent unmarried children under the age of 22, can accompany you to Canada and also receive permanent resident status.